 What is Hatha Yoga?

-A traditional practice of balance, awareness, and inner steadiness.
+A classical yogic path of balance, awareness, and inner steadiness

 The word Haṭha comes from Sanskrit: